youngmp/NoisyMotors/README.md

 # NoisyMotors

-NoisyMotors.py includes the PDE of the population distribution. libNoisyMotors.py is a library file for NoisyMotors, to help readability.
+MotorPDE.py includes the PDE of the population distribution. libMotorPDE.py is a library file for MotorPDE, to help readability.

 Master.py is the master equation formulation.